ORIGINALLY PUBLISHED @ BESTTHINKING.COM – OCTOBER 2012

 It’s as if unpleasant personal interactions, disappointments, tragedies, elations, moods, lack of skills, uncomfortable thoughts, undesirable physical appearance, and other events experienced by most human beings are best dealt with by the ingestion of one type of chemical or another.
-There may be a day when medication will carry the disclaimer: “Caution: The Surgeon General has determined that livingmay be hazardous to your health.”
+There may be a day when these chemical medications will carry the disclaimer: “Caution: The Surgeon General has determined that living may be hazardous to your health.”

-Another concern is found in the term “side effects.”
-This euphemism is used to “water-down” the stigma of the unwanted physiological and psychological consequences of chemical use.
+Another concern is found in the term side-effects.
+This euphemism is used to water-down the stigma of the unwanted physiological and psychological consequences of chemical use.
 Drugs only have effects.
 With chemotherapy, for example, hair loss, loss of appetite, and other effects of the chemicals used are well known.
-For the life-threatening physical disease of cancer, discomfort and distress may be well worth the option of not taking the treatment.
-(There are, of course, those who argue against this position as well).
 However, when psychotropic medication is given to human beings for a psychological disturbance of some sort, unavoidable problems arise.
-The term “thorazine shuffle” was coined by the lay-employees in psychiatric settings, as their observations of the “side effects” of this drug were noted.
+The term “Thorazine shuffle” was coined by the employees in psychiatric settings, as their observations of the side-effects of this drug were noted.

 Ritalin is a mild central nervous system stimulant.
 The mode of action in man is not completely understood, but Ritalin presumably activates the brain stem arousal system and cortex to produce its stimulant effect.
 There is neither specific evidence that clearly establishes the mechanism whereby Ritalin produces its mental and behavioral effects in children, nor conclusive evidence regarding how these effects relate to the condition of the central nervous system.
 (Physicians Desk Reference – 1987 edition)

 The authors of the PDR also state Ritalin should not be given to children under six, and it is contraindicated when the child has marked anxiety, tension, and agitation as Ritalin may aggravate these symptoms.
-Continuing, they note that data on safety and efficacy of long-term use of Ritalin in children is not yet available, and “although a causal relationship has not been established, suppression of growth (i.e. weight gain, and/or height) has been reported with the long-term use of stimulants in children.”
+Continuing, they note data on safety and efficacy of long-term use of Ritalin in children is not yet available noting: “although a causal relationship has not been established, suppression of growth (i.e., weight gain, and/or height) has been reported with the long-term use of stimulants in children.”

 So why is the use of medication so pervasive with particular children?
 Usually because the child is a management problem, although this is most often denied.
 The child is ostensibly given drugs “to help him.”
 Yet close observation will note it is the teacher who needs help, or the mother, or the counselor.
 The belief is if someone is in profound psychological distress due to chemical imbalances, and this is interfering with more traditional treatment, then chemicals are prescribed to ease the distress in order to enter into a therapeutic conversation.
 Yet this seldom, if ever, occurs.

-Instead the teacher is initially relieved she was heard, and while the child’s behavior doesn’t really improve, “at least he’s being treated.”
-Mother is now reluctatant to take her child off medication for fear of a recurrence of past events, even though her son is tired all the time and doesn’t eat right, and in a “bad mood” constantly.
-Ironically, even the most ardent disciples of the Medical Model make no claim chemicals used for psychological disturbances “cure” the disturbance.
-Instead most will say some people will have to be on medication for “the rest of their lives.”
+Instead, the teacher is initially relieved she was heard, and while the child’s behavior doesn’t really improve, “at least he’s being treated.”
+Mother is now reluctant to take her child off medication for fear of a recurrence of past events, even though her son is tired all the time and doesn’t eat right, and in a bad mood constantly.
+Ironically, even the most ardent disciples of the Medical Model make no claim chemicals used for psychological disturbances cure the disturbance.
+Instead, most will say some people will have to be on medication for “the rest of their lives.”

 Is the child agitated, now, because of internal strife, or is the prolonged use of medication affecting him?
 Is the child awake at night because of a sense of unbelonging, or is she simply exhibiting an effect of the particular chemical she is taking?
 When the child becomes disruptive at school and breaks another window, does this mean an increase in the medication, another type of medication, a decrease in medication, the medication is an irritant, or what?

-Once medicated, the child has a “disease” in addition to stressful life experiences he may have to endure.
-This disease is something beyond his control, something he and his family now may have to “cope” with.
+Once medicated, the child has a disease in addition to stressful life experiences he may have to endure.
+This disease is something beyond his control, something which he and his family now may have to cope.
 The child is seldom told of the prescription until it has been decided by others “for your own good.”
-He is given vague reasons as to why he has to take the medication (‘to help you”), can soon become dependent (“I can’t go to school without my meds”), loses control over his behavior (“I can’t help it/it’s not my fault/I’m not responsible – I’m hyperactive”), lowers his own expectations about his future (mimicking the view others’ have of him), because of his “handicap.”
+He is given vague reasons as to why he has to take the medication (“to help you”), can soon become dependent (“I can’t go to school without my meds”), loses control over his behavior (“I can’t help it/it’s not my fault/I’m not responsible – I’m hyperactive”), lowers his own expectations about his future, mimicking the view others’ have of him, because of his “handicap.”

 The use of drugs permeates every level of contemporary society.
 If one was to include all legal drugs in addition to the illegal drugs, then there are very few of us who are truly drug-free.
-In fact, one could argue the cause of the drug problem in our society lies not in the area aimed at by our “war on drugs,” which is the attempt to eliminate the use and distribution of illicit drugs.
-Instead one could defend the thesis the origin of the drug abuse problem in this society falls at the feet of the 3200+ legal drugs, and the permeating idea of “quick-fixes” that begins at a very early age.
-Moreover, as the distribution of legal drugs is a multi-billion dollar industry, new “breakthroughs” are common as the relief of life-symptoms can be done even more effectively with the “new and improved” products.
+In fact, it could be argued the cause of the drug problem in our society lies not in the area aimed at by our “war on drugs,” which is the attempt to eliminate the use and distribution of a handful of illicit drugs.
+Instead, it could be argued the thesis the origin of the drug abuse problem in this society falls at the feet of the 3200+ legal drugs, and the permeating idea of quick fixes that begins at a very early age.
+Moreover, as the distribution of legal drugs is a multi-billion-dollar industry, new so-called breakthroughs are common as the relief of life-symptoms can be done even more effectively with the “new and improved” products.

 George Washington, after retiring from his two-term presidency, lived his final days in Mount Vernon.
 It’s likely this national hero and “father of our country” would have had the most updated and best medical professionals of his time at his calling.
 The state-of-the-art, unfortunately for Washington, proved to be unsuccessful.
 He was inadvertently bled to death in an attempt to cure him.